Ditched (film): Release

 The film was released to Video on Demand on 18 January 2022, and on Blu-ray on 15 February.

 Reception

 Phil Wheat of Nerdly rated the film 3.5 stars out of 5, calling it an "interesting take on familiar themes, with some superb visuals (the lighting used is a particular highlight) and a fantastic synth soundtrack that adds a lot to the film’s atmosphere; and a denouement that made one hell of an impact!".
 Chris Knight of the National Post rated the film 2.5 stars out of 5, writing that "it feels like Ditched suffers from reverse Jaws syndrome", and that "Here, the furry monsters seem to be all over the place, all the time.
-Their motivation, when revealed, opens another can of worms", while praising the performances of Sila and Caine.
+Their motivation, when revealed, opens another can of worms", while praising the performances of Sila and Grey.
 The film received a rating of 2 out of 5 in Horror Society.
+Michael Talbot-Haynes of Film Threat gave it a rating of 9 out of 10 praising that it is "the most accomplished vision of a figurative Hell yet captured in cinema".
+While also commenting on Director Christopher Donaldson's inspiration from John Carpenter: "In the end credits, Donaldson mentions dozens of filmmakers who inspired Ditched.
+The director from that list whose influence is most apparent is John Carpenter.
+Some of this is due to the excellent synth-heavy score by Clayton Worbeck.
+However, Carpenter’s thumbprints are all over the Assault on Precinct 13 siege set up in the woods.
+Also, the visuals of the lurking dark hairy shapes echo The Fog".